 About the authors

-Sakiko Fukuda-Parr is Professor of International Affairs at The New School and Vice Chair of the UN Committee on Development Policy.
+Sakiko Fukuda-Parr is Professor of International Affairs at The New School and Chair of the UN Committee on Development Policy.

 "In an increasingly unequal, fragmented, and unaccountable global order in which intellectual property rights trump health rights, this extraordinary book is a powerful call – by a scholar-activist dedicated to converting 'misfortune to be endured into injustice to be remedied' – to pursue human rights transformatively, to advance connection, dignity, equality, and social justice."

 —Jackie Dugard, Columbia University

 "This book makes you believe in the power of invoking human rights to advance health justice, especially if you're doubtful, despondent, or simply new to the topic.
 It is filled with stories that ignite a fire in you to do something, and insights to think through what you might do."